murfel/multiqueue/readme.md

 This runs a parallel Dijkstra from the vertex 0 for each parameter line within Google Benchmark.
 Each Dijkstra instance is run multiple times to calculate statistically plausible average running time.
 (The number of runs is determined by Google Benchmark).

 The 1st argument, `NY` (N=300K,M=700K), is the smallest dataset which is loaded in 600 ms and for which the sequential Dijkstra runs 35 ms on my laptop. `USA` is the biggest dataset (N=23M, M=58M) which is loaded in 15 s and for which the sequential Dijkstra runs 5 s on a super-pupper server with lots of memory and a decent CPU.
-All available datasets are: `NY BAY COL FLA NW NE CAL LKS E W CTR USA`.
+All available datasets are: `NY BAY COL FLA NW NE CAL LKS E W CTR USA` (uncomment them in `download_datasets.sh`).
 If you don't need to run the sequential Dijkstra, use `0` instead of `1` in the 4th argument.

 To make just one timed run for each parameter line, use `run`: